barbinbrad/openpilot-101/intro.md

 In the next section, we'll learn about the fingerprinting process, car interfaces, and manufacturer-specific safety hooks.

-## Part II: Interfaces

-In the first section, we looked at the mechanics of how data transported in openpilot.
-In this section, we'll try to understand how the software can support self-driving in hundreds of different cars.

-### Fingerprints, Interfaces, and Safety Hooks
+## Fingerprints, Interfaces, and Safety Hooks

-Let's revisit the first lines of code we looked at, where `CI.apply(CC)` creates the make/model specific CAN messages on each loop of the process:
+So far, we've looked at the mechanics of how data transported in openpilot.
+In the next few sections, we'll try to understand the interfaces required to support self-driving in hundreds of different cars.
+To do that, let's revisit the first lines of code we looked at.
+Recall that `CI.apply(CC)` transforms calculations for acceleration and steering angle the make/model specific CAN messages on each loop of the process:

 ```python
 # selfdrive/controls/controlsd.py